colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/colosseum_cli.rst

    $ colosseumcli tg start <trafid> [-m <nodemap>]

-where:
 - ``<trafid>`` is a 5-digit ID from "tg scenario list".
 - In interactive mode, all traffic starts 120 seconds after "tg start".
 So for example, if the mgn file specifies a start of 15.0, then traffic won't begin until 135 seconds after the user does "tg start."
 - optional: ``-m <nodemap>`` is a JSON-formatted file that specifies a custom SRN-to-ScenarioNode mapping.

-A description of the JSON format can be found on :doc:`Scenario JSON File Format <scenario_json_file_format>`.
+   - A description of the JSON format can be found on :doc:`Scenario JSON File Format <scenario_json_file_format>`.

-If not provided, the Colosseum will automatically create a mapping based on the following rules:
+   - If not provided, the Colosseum will automatically create a mapping based on the following rules:

       - There will be one to one mapping of SRN IDs to Scenario Nodes.
       - The mapping starts by mapping the lowest SRN ID to the lowest Scenario Node number.
       - The mapping will sequentially progress from there until the number of nodes in the scenario is exhausted.
 If there are less SRNs allocated than number of nodes in the scenario, the higher unmapped nodes in the scenario will be disregarded by the traffic generator.
       - If there are more SRNs than nodes in the scenario, SRNs with higher IDs will not be mapped into the traffic scenario.
-- The colosseum will not assign SRNs to omitted nodes in the node map.
+      - Colosseum will not assign SRNs to omitted nodes in the node map.

 Stop a traffic scenario: